-There’s nothing better than a warm soup on a cool day.
-Our Keto Chicken Soup is not only good for the soul, but for replenishing your whole body.
-From aiding in the detoxification process to lowering inflammation, and from maintaining heart health to keeping you in ketosis, we’re certain you’ll be making giant batches of this on repeat all season long!
+There’s nothing better than warm soup on a cool day.
+This keto chicken soup is not only good for the soul, but for replenishing your whole body.
+Once you check out the benefits of this tasty soup, you’ll be making big batches on repeat all season long.

 #1.
 Combats Inflammation

-Bone broth is also pretty epic because it’s good for just about everything in your body, including your gut.
+Bone broth is also pretty helpful because it’s good for just about everything in your body, including your gut.

-Time and time again our gut has been referenced as “our second brain”.
-If your second brain is out of whack, then the rest of your body is out of whack.
+Time and time again the gut has been referenced as “your second brain.”
+If your second brain is out of whack, then the rest of your body is too[*].

 Kale.
-We all love it but is it more than just a trend?
-Oh yes.
-Kale lives up to its hype for sure.
+Many people love it, but is it more than just a trend?
+Oh, yes.
+Kale lives up to its hype for sure[*].

 It contains glucosinolates which are broken down into metabolites during the digestion process.
 Your body already naturally produces metabolites to help regulate your metabolism.
-But it also promotes enzymatic reactions, such as detoxification!
-You might be thinking shut the kale up, but it’s true.
+But it also promotes enzymatic reactions, such as detoxification.

 #3.
 Helps Maintain Heart Health

-Some seem to forget about the low carb, keto option that is the radish; however, it’s time for them to shine.
+Some seem to forget about the low-carb, keto option that is the radish.
+However, it’s time for these root veggies to shine.

-When this takes place, you’re simultaneously reducing inflammation and the risk of cardiometabolic disease.
+When this takes place, you could be simultaneously reducing inflammation and the risk of cardiometabolic disease[*].

 Consuming healthy saturated fats like chicken also improves cholesterol levels.
-By doing so it reduces the risk of cardiovascular disease.
+By doing so, it may reduce the risk of cardiovascular disease[*].

 Soothing Keto Chicken Soup